Marios-7272/windows-removal-tool/README.md

 #### General plan:

-1. wait until diskcheck finishes,
+1. boot,
 2. format,
 3. install,
-4. apply systemconfig,
+4. apply systemconfig and a little bit of userconfig,

 #### Details and remarks: